Chern-Simons gravitational term coupled to a spectator field: The model

-Moving to the tensor sector, at free level this is untouched with respect to single-field slow-roll inflation.
-By expanding in tensor perturbations we get the usual Lagrangian (here already expressed in conformal time)
+Moving to the tensor sector, at quadratic level this is untouched with respect to single-field slow-roll inflation.
+By expanding the action \eqref{eq:quasi-slow2} in tensor perturbations we get the usual Lagrangian (here already expressed in conformal time)